lumetrium/espanso-dynamic-forms/README.md

 It can be named anything and placed anywhere, just update the `--form-config` path in the Espanso trigger accordingly.

-The configuration has four main sections:
+The config file has four main sections:

 - **`schema`** - Defines data structure and validation rules
 - **`uischema`** - Defines form layout and UI components